jenkinsci/remoting/docs/remoting-3-compatibility.md

 Remoting 3 Compatibility Notes
 =====

-This page describes compatibility of the remoting 3 library.
+This page describes compatibility of the Remoting 3 library.
 It addresses binary compatibility and also functional compatibility with old remoting and Java versions.

 ## Establishing connection between Remoting 2.x and 3.x